lesis-lat/perceptio/README.md

 Perceptio (from the Latin *perceptio*, meaning "to gather, receive") is a command-line tool for measuring the emotional sentiment of a text.
 It operates using a lexicon-based approach, where words are scored based on their associated emotions.

 Built to be extensible and easy to use, Perceptio provides the following features:
-* Text analysis in multiple languages (defaults include English, Portuguese, and Spanish).
+* Text analysis in multiple languages (defaults include English) with automatic language detection.
-* Sentiment score calculation by identifying words in a text and summing their emotional values (e.g., positive vs. negative).
+* Granular sentiment analysis on a whole document or on a sentence-by-sentence basis.
-* English lexicon translation into other languages using a free translation API, making it easy to add support for new languages.
+* Translation of English lexicons and abbreviation lists into other languages using the Google Cloud Translation API, making it easy to add support for new languages.
 * Input acceptance directly as a string or from a file, and outputs results to the console or a file in either plain text or JSON format.

 Perceptio aims to provide a simple yet effective way to perform sentiment analysis from the command line.